leduardomdias/web-designs/Cyberpunk UI - Vaporwave/README.md

 - Browser support: Modern browsers that support CSS animations and HTML5 video
 - For mobile optimization, consider using a static image fallback for the video background

-## 📷 Screenshots

-Place screenshots of your implementation in a `screenshots` folder and link them here.

 ## 🔗 Credits

 - Fonts: Google Fonts (Orbitron, Share Tech Mono)